riverbed/Riverbed-Community-Toolkit/109-opentelemetry-export/README.md

 ### 2. Start the containers

-Download a local copy of the  [docker-compose.yaml](docker-compose.yaml) file, for example in the directory `Tech-Community/109-opentelemetry-export`
+Download a local copy of the files [docker-compose.yaml](docker-compose.yaml) and [otel-collector-config.yaml](otel-collector-config.yaml), for example in the directory `Tech-Community/109-opentelemetry-export`

 Start the containers using the [docker-compose.yaml](docker-compose.yaml), for example with Bash: